 Mark emailed (?) information about these buried cables to some members that indicates even unsheathed lines (which are common) are not considered an environmental issue.

 An automated weather station has been approved by USGS, but funding is not final.
-Cliff Reed from MA DCR is trying to facilitate this for town hall well site #032.
+Clif Read from MA DCR is trying to facilitate this for town hall well site #032.
 An automated weather station would complement the automated water level setup that the USGS has indicated they want to move from the Pelham well to Shutesbury.

 Paul to check with April and Mike to see when best days of week are to meet.
 The committee may switch to meeting from the 2nd Monday to the 2nd Thursday of each month.